-If you feel that you have been subjected to unfair or improper treatment with respect to a request for a reasonable accommodation due to a disability or have been discriminated against due to a disability you may contact the Director of Compliance.
+If you feel that you have been subjected to unfair or improper treatment with respect to a request for a reasonable accommodation due to a disability or have been discriminated against due to a disability you may contact the Compliance Officer.
 The process and timeline for filing a grievance are as follows:

 1. Students shall express their concern initially with the appropriate faculty/staff member involved in the conflict in an informal manner.
-The Director of Compliance should be contacted at the same time by the student to clarify rights and procedures for both parties.
+The Compliance Officer should be contacted at the same time by the student to clarify rights and procedures for both parties.

-The Director of Compliance will keep detailed notes as to the date each step of the accommodations or discrimination grievance process has occurred in order to ensure that the student's request has been fairly addressed.
+The Compliance Officer will keep detailed notes as to the date each step of the accommodations or disability grievance process has occurred in order to ensure that the student's request has been fairly addressed.
 The grievance process will be fully documented including notes recorded of pertinent discussions.

-The Director of Compliance will further retain all requests for accommodation and complaints of discrimination, supporting documentation, including the date(s) of the request(s) for academic adjustments or services, the nature of each request, the final determinations and the reason(s) for any denials in the student's file.
+The Compliance Officer will further retain all requests for accommodation and complaints of discrimination, supporting documentation, including the date(s) of the request(s) for academic adjustments or services, the nature of each request, the final determinations and the reason(s) for any denials in the student's file.

-2. If the complaint is unresolved after the informal discussion, the student may file a formal, written statement of the problem with the Director of Compliance.
-The written complaint to the Director of Compliance must clearly state the basis for the complaint (i.e., the who, what, where, when, and why), and must:

-- Clearly state the nature and basis of the grievance; - Be signed and dated; - Provide the name(s) of the person(s) alleged to have engaged in unfair or improper treatment due to a disability; - Document specifics of the incident(s) in question; and - Identify any known witness(es) who have knowledge of the allegations.
+- 2. If the complaint is unresolved after the informal discussion, the student may file a formal, written statement of the problem with the Compliance Officer.
+The written complaint to the Compliance Officer must clearly state the basis for the complaint (i.e., the who, what, where, when, and why), and must: - Clearly state the nature and basis of the grievance; - Be signed and dated; - Provide the name(s) of the person(s) alleged to have engaged in unfair or improper treatment due to a disability; - Document specifics of the incident(s) in question; and - Identify any known witness(es) who have knowledge of the allegations.

-Note: In cases of alleged illegal discrimination based on race, sex, or handicap, the Director of Compliance will contact Beal's Chief Operating Officer prior to advising the student about course of action.
+Note: In cases of alleged illegal discrimination based on race, sex, or handicap, the Compliance Officer will contact Beal's Chief Operating Officer prior to advising the student about course of action.